 Measles is associated with three different encephalitic diseases:

 - Acute demyelinating encephalitis - this occurs in 1/1,000 cases of infection.
 It occurs within two weeks of the rash appearing, usually with seizures often accompanied by fever, irritability, headache and changing consciousness that may progress to coma.
 It is believed to be a neuro-allergic process.
 It carries a 10-15% mortality rate and 25% of children have permanent brain damage.
-Treatment is supportive with no clear benefit from dexamethasone.
-Intravenous methylprednisolone, intravenous immunoglobulin G and plasmapheresis are occasionally of benefit.

 - Measles inclusion body encephalitis - this occurs in the immunocompromised 1-7 months following exposure and is progressive over months.
 It is largely fatal and, of the approximate 15% of survivors, all will have neurological sequelae.

-The reduced incidence of measles, brought about by vaccination, has caused the almost total disappearance of subacute sclerosing panencephalitis in England and Wales.
+The reduced incidence of measles (brought about by vaccination) has caused the almost total disappearance of subacute sclerosing panencephalitis in England and Wales.

 Measles is commonly accompanied by diarrhoea due to secondary bacterial or protozoal infections.
 This is particularly significant in malnourished individuals.
 Clinical hepatitis and hypocalcaemia may also occur, more usually in adults.

-Vitamin A deficiency and blindness
+Vitamin A deficiency and visual impairment

 Infants and adults show delayed recovery from the lymphopenia that infection with measles causes.
 Even after lymphocyte counts have normalised, immunodeficiency persists for many weeks and this is thought to be a major contributor to the high all-cause mortality following acute measles worldwide.